What are venous diseases?

 How can venous diseases be treated?

 Venous diseases are not curable, but they do respond well to treatment.
-There are many treatment methods, even for advanced clinical pictures.
+There are many treatment methods, even for advanced clinical disorders.
 The most important of these are compression treatment and vein surgery.